 The white muscle cells will in- large and get faster and develop anaerobic enzyme systems that make them highly efficient at delivering stored forms of energy.

-These fibers are responsible for taking the brunt of the stimulation, when your weight training at lower rep intervals like - 6 to 8.
-These fibers have a more thermal, direct link to burning calories over a longer span of time than that of red muscle fiber.
+These fibres are responsible for taking the brunt of the stimulation, when your weight training at lower rep intervals like - 6 to 8. and often have a more thermal, direct link to burning calories over a longer span of time than that of red muscle fibre.

 I have designed a two-part weight training to burn fat routine, this is going to consist of both strength and endurance training these two concepts promote 2 great weight and fat burning strategies:

 Starting with your first week we are going to use endurance training, this is going to consist of an exercise circuit.

 Keep in mind your age and athletic level and how many extra pounds you carry above your normal weight.
 If it’s excessive, check with your family Dr. or health care provider before you start any (weight training to burn fat program).

 How to set up your endurance weight training circuit